Abertillery Police Stations and Court Houses.

-Up until this point Abertillery wasn’t well populated and all Police work was organised from The County Constabulary in Blaina.
-As stated (above) there was some sort of Police Station on Market Street in the early 1870s.
-A report on the need for a new Police Station in Abertillery was put to the Police Committee.
-The Committee agreed to this and set out terms on financing and purchasing land to build a Station.
-The Committee arranged to lease ground at Wesleyan Road, Abertillery, later to be re-named Tillery Street.
-It was built on land rented from the Brynmawr Coal & Iron Company at £2, 13s, 6d. per annum and to be built at an estimated cost of £1,200.
+Up until this point Abertillery wasn’t well populated and all Police work was organised from the County Constabulary in Blaina.
+As stated (above) there was some sort of police station on Market Street, Abertillery in the early 1870’s.
+A report on the need for a police station at Abertillery was put to the County Police Committee.
+The committee agreed to this and set out terms on financing and purchasing land to build a new police station.
+The committee arranged to lease ground at Wesleyan Road, Abertillery, later to be re-named Tillery Street.
+It was built on land rented from the Brynmawr Coal & Iron Company at £2.
+13s.
+6d. per annum and to be built at an estimated cost of £1,200.

 On the 15th March 1878 tenders were invited for the building of the new purpose built Police Station at Abertillery.
-Tenders to be sent to Mr Charles B. Fox Clerk of the Police.
+Tenders to be sent to Mr Charles B. Fox, clerk of the police.

 In April 1898 the Monmouthshire Standing Joint Committee at Newport decided to connect the Police Station at Abertillery to the Telephone Exchange.